MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/sharepoint.md

 ### How to download the content of a SharePoint folder

 1. Create a SharePoint connection reference in any solution.
+You can find information regarding how to create connection references in [Use a connection reference in a solution](/power-apps/maker/data-platform/create-connection-reference).

 1. Download the [latest version of Power Automate for desktop ](../install.md).